 - Fry the corn in the same way as the chicken to get the smoky bar marks across the surface.

 - Serve with a fresh salad and a knob of butter melting over the corn.

-How To Cook Gridle Pan Chicken: Recipe Notes
+How To Cook Griddle Pan Chicken: Recipe Notes

-Interesting fact: Using a griddle pan is a healthier frying option because you don’t need to oil the pan itself before cooking.
-The channels formed by the ridges also catch any excess fat from the meat and removes it easily.
+Interesting fact: Using a griddle pan is a healthier frying option because you don’t need to oil the pan before cooking.
+The channels formed by the ridges also catch any excess fat from the meat and remove it easily.

 Here's another great chicken recipe you will enjoy!
 Polenta Crusted Chicken With Char-Grilled Corn Salsa